Bantu Education Act, 1953: Black education in the 1970s

-In 1976, the Afrikaans Medium Decree of 1974, which forced all black schools to use both Afrikaans and English as languages of instruction from the last year of primary school, led to the Soweto Uprising in which more than 575 people died, at least 134 of them under the age of 18.
+In 1976, with the Afrikaans Medium Decree of 1974 in operation, it forced all black schools to use both Afrikaans and English equally as languages of instruction from the last year of primary school, which led to the Soweto Uprising in which more than 575 people died, at least 134 of them under the age of 18.
+The students did not wish to be taught in the language of their oppressor, nor did they want to be academically limited in future by it use as opposed to English.